 A rectangle encompassing the data is displayed.
-Each corner has a solid square in it.
-Position the mouse over a corner square, click and hold the button down, and drag to position a new boundary.
+Sizing handles appear on the edges of the rectangle.
+Position the mouse over a sizing handle, click and hold the button down, and drag to position a new boundary.

 Data below the left boundary and above the right boundary will be excluded from the analysis.
 Adjusting the top of the scaling rectangle re-scales the data on the Y-axis graphically, but has no effect on the analysis.